CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/contains-text/contains-all-text-block.md

 ---
-title: "Contains Text"
+title: "Contains All Text"
-linkTitle: "Contains Text"
+linkTitle: "Contains All Text"
-description: "Checks if text contains another text."
+description: "Checks if text contains all of the texts in a given set of texts."
 ---

 ![Icon](/blocks/text-contains-block-icon.png)

 # {{< param title >}}

-<p class="namespace">(Cortex.Blocks.Text.Contains.ContainsTextBlock)</p>
+<p class="namespace">(Cortex.Blocks.Text.ContainsText.ContainsAllTextBlock)</p>

 ## Description

-Checks if [Text][Text Property] contains [Text To Find][TextToFind Property].
+Checks if [Text][Text Property] contains all of the texts in a given set of [Texts To Find][TextsToFind Property].

 ## Examples

-### Text contains Text To Find
+### Text contains all of the texts in Texts To Find

-This example will check whether `"The quick brown fox jumps over the lazy dog"` contains the text `"quick brown fox"`.
+This example will check whether `"The quick brown fox jumps over the lazy dog"` contains all of the texts in `["The", "quick", "brown", "fox"]`.

 It performs a [case-sensitive, culture-insensitive][Ordinal] comparison of text.